jawhiteley/mu_card_dividers_resize/README.md

   + [pdfimager](https://sckott.github.io/pdfimager/)
   + [magick](https://cran.r-project.org/web/packages/magick/vignettes/intro.html) (ImageMagick)
   + magrittr (pipe operator)
+  + shiny (required for parameters in the R Markdown header, for some reason)
 * the pdfimager package also requires the pdfimages command-line tool, which is part of the [poppler](https://poppler.freedesktop.org/) library.
   + This can be installed on a Mac with [homebrew](https://brew.sh/) using the command: